Skip to main content

 #

-Concept Correspondence: Completely corresponds to while and do-while in C#.
+Concept Correspondence: Fully corresponds to C#’s while and do-while.

 // C#